 We’ve talked to user researchers, designers, and product managers across a variety of organizations, and we’ve settled on five key characteristics that lead to the successful adoption of a research repository.
 We believe all successful repositories are retrievable, approachable, traceable, accessible, and secure.

 Searching and finding research insights should be effortless.
 Members of the product team should be able to easily find answers to their questions, self-serve, without needing to write complex queries or spreadsheet formulas.
 Insights should be easily filtered and segmented by attributes important to your organization, like segment, country, market, demographic, or even NPS.
-Researchers need to be able to easily retrieve prior research and insights and feed that into current research projects.
+Researchers need to be able to conduct secondary research by easily retrieving prior research and insights and feed that into current research projects.